Journal of Lightwave Technology

 The Journal of Lightwave Technology is a biweekly peer-reviewed scientific journal covering optical guided-wave science, technology, and engineering.
 It is published jointly by the Optical Society and the IEEE Photonics Society.
-It was established in 1983 and the editor-in-chief is Gabriella Bosco (Politecnico di Torino).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.439.
+It was established in 1983 and the editor-in-chief is Magnus Karlsson (Chalmers University of Technology).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 4.8.